Quick Start

 const existingUser = await admin.setUser({ userId: 'existing-user-id' });

-// Return credentials to frontend
+// Use these credentials to initialize TalkerClient

 userAuthToken: user.userAuthToken,